 Areas to walk around:

-Plaza do la Catedral (this is an area of Old Havana that UNESCO designated a World Heritage Site in 1982) – the facade of Catedral de San Cristobal is a wonderful example of Cuban Baroque architecture that was completed in 1777 by the Franciscans.
-Opposite is the Museo de Arte Colonial dating from 1720.
+- Plaza do la Catedral (this is an area of Old Havana that UNESCO designated a World Heritage Site in 1982) – the facade of Catedral de San Cristobal is a wonderful example of Cuban Baroque architecture that was completed in 1777 by the Franciscans.
+Opposite the Catedral is the Museo de Arte Colonial dating from 1720.
 Wander through the rooms aided by the ‘elderly keepers of the house’ to view the exhibition of furniture and objets d’art.
 Street dancers often make an appearance in the square to entertain the crowds.

 - Plaza de Armas (Square of Arms) is Havana’s oldest square that was laid out in the early 1520s.
 In the centre of this palm lined square is a marble statue of Carlos Manuel de Céspedes, the man who set Cuba on the road to independence in 1868.
 The square plays host to a second hand book market which opens every day except Sundays.
 Walk down the Calle Obispo (a very busy narrow street awash with tourists – the docking station for the cruise ships is not far from here!) and admire the colonial architecture.
 If possible dive into one of the old pharmacies (Museo Farmacia Taquechel) cased in floor-to-ceiling cedar and mahogany shelves displaying French porcelain apothecary’s jars.
 Restored and reopened in 1996, it functions as a pharmacy and museum.